-Upstream pressure control increases stability and speed in vacuum deposition applications
+Upstream pressure control increases stability and speed for vacuum deposition

-Placing a control instrument upstream of the chamber provides much faster response times and better stability using a fast-acting, proportional control valve.
-The upstream method also eliminates the need for additional valves, reducing the number of potential leak points in your system and cutting equipment needs and set up cost.
-Alicat instruments offer this alternative.
+Vacuum deposition setups with pressure control instruments upstream of the vacuum chamber provide faster response times and better stability, through use of a fast-acting, proportional control valve.
+This upstream method also eliminates the need for additional valves, which reduces the number of potential leak points in your system and minimizes the costs associated with equipment and setups.

 Control vacuum levels upstream with Alicat PC-EXTSEN